 In Fall 2015, the City of Cleveland’s Office of Sustainability, Western Reserve Land Conservancy, LAND Studio, Cleveland Neighborhood Progress and The Holden Arboretum joined forces with the Davey Resource Group to create a new Cleveland Tree Plan.
 The plan recognizes the significance of trees in our communities.

-Since then, the city and its partners, including Holden Forests and Garden, have been working to improve the city’s tree canopy.
+Since then, the city and its partners, including Holden Forests & Gardens, have been working to improve the city’s tree canopy.
 Cleveland, which was once called the Forest City, has seen a decrease in its urban forest over the past several decades.
 Each year, according to Sustainable Cleveland 2019, an estimated 97 acres of tree canopy is lost.
 At that rate, the canopy will drop to 14 percent by 2040.

 Why is this a critical issue for the community?
 According to the Cleveland Tree Plan’s 2015 report, “even at its low level, the current tree canopy provides Cleveland with more than $28 million in services each year.”
 Planners were able to use the U.S. Forest Service’s i-Tree modeling and the EPA’s Environmental Benefits Mapping and Analysis program to determine that Cleveland’s tree canopy: